-- Install Erlang and RabbitMQ message queuing broker.
+Install Erlang and RabbitMQ message queuing broker.
 Perceptive Content Server versions 7.1.4.x and higher depend on RabbitMQ, an open source software.
 See the RabbitMQ website for more information, and to download and install the product.
-For more information, see the Appendix B: RabbitMQ considerations. - Important Prior to installing RabbitMQ and Erlang, review the Perceptive Content Server > Message Queuing specifications in the 7.1.x and higher Perceptive Content Technical Specifications for the supported versions of both products. - 2.
+For more information, see the Appendix B: RabbitMQ considerations.

+Important Prior to installing RabbitMQ and Erlang, review the Perceptive Content Server > Message Queuing specifications in the 7.1.x and higher Perceptive Content Technical Specifications for the supported versions of both products.

+- 2. Install Perceptive Content Database.
+See the Perceptive Content Database Installation and Setup Guide for more information. - 3.
+Install Perceptive Content Data Source.
+For more information, see the Perceptive Content Database Installation and Setup Guide. - 4.
 Install Perceptive Content Database.
-For more information, see the Perceptive Content Database Installation and Setup Guide. - 3.
-Install Perceptive Content Data Source.
-For more information, see the Perceptive Content Database Driver Installation and Configuration Guide. - 4.
-Install Perceptive Content Server. - 5.
+For more information, see the Perceptive Content Database Installation and Setup Guide. - 5.
+Install Perceptive Content Server. - 6.
 Install Perceptive Content Client.
 For more information, see the Perceptive Content Client Installation and Setup Guide.

 Important This document assumes you are installing Perceptive Content Server for the first time or that you have no earlier versions running on your computer.
-To update or upgrade from a previous version, see the 7.2.x Perceptive Content Update Guide and Perceptive Content Release Notes.
+To update or upgrade from a previous version, see the Perceptive Content Update Guide Foundation EP3 and Perceptive Content Release Notes Foundation EP3.